mrgeyer/Mario-Classroom/README.md

 If this becomes an issue for you, please click the Issue tab and share your issue with it and I will consider making a Reset button for the timer.

+## Set up email feature
+- Ask your administrators about email policies before using this feature.
+- Enter email addresses of your administrators that you want to send emails to in the quotes where it says <code>emailaddresses = "";</code>
+- Make sure to seperate email addresses with a ;
+- You can also use the <code>emailaddresses += "";</code> to add more email addresses on another line.
+- Enter the subject of the email in the "" where it says <code>subject = "";</code>
+- Enter the message text of the email in the "" where it says <code>body = "";</code>

+# Participation and Discipline Features

+- If you class is not loaded, click the period number at the top to load the class.
+- When a student participates in class, click the ? box.
+- When a student is tardy, click the red turtle.
+- When the class earns a red coin for a whole class reward, click the red coin by an individual student.
+Only click one.
+- If a student is not on task, click the turtle.
+They will lose a power up.
+If they do not have a power up, they will lose a life.
+If they have no lives, they will be put in game over status.
+- If a student is disrupting class, click the lava.
+They will lose a life.
+If they have no lives, they will be put in game over status.
+- If a student is using profanity or doing something that requires being sent to the principal, click the POWER button.
+They will be put in game over status.
+- Once a student is in game over status, click on GAME OVER to generate a report and DR to download the report.
+- To send an email to administrators, click the SEND link.
+However, you have to add emails and the message you want to send for this to work.

+# Couch feature

+- If you happen to have a couch, you can click the C# button at the top to pick a student who has a fire flower to sit on the couch.
+If you don't have a couch, you can edit the mario.js code to change the reward to something else where it says reward = " is on the couch today."

+# Blackboard feature

+-To use the blackboard feature on Chrome, you will need to set up a <a href="https://gist.github.com/jgravois/5e73b56fa7756fd00b89">local host server</a> on your computer.
+- To pick a color, click on the color on the right side.
+- To make the pen bigger or smaller, click the + or - respectively.
+- To erase a portion of the screen, click the small e.
+Then click a color to draw again.
+- To erase the whole screen, click the large E.

+That should be all the features.
+If you have any questions, submit them using the Issues tab.